Pencoyd (Bala Cynwyd, Pennsylvania): Pencoyd Iron Works

-Pencoyd Iron Works became a major bridge producer, manufacturing and constructing hundreds of bridges in the United States.
+Pencoyd Iron Works became a major bridge producer, manufacturing and erecting hundreds of bridges in the United States.
 The company built Pencoyd Village – a community of 70 worker houses, a public school and a public library – all squeezed between Pencoyd Farm and West Laurel Hill Cemetery.
 The company was purchased by J. P. Morgan in 1900, one of 28 companies consolidated into the American Bridge Company.
 The American Bridge Company became part of United States Steel in 1902.
 Pencoyd Iron Works closed in the 1940s, and most of the steel mill was demolished in the 1950s for construction of the Schuylkill Expressway.

 The "Pencoyd Bridge over Schuylkill River," a two-span, 1899 iron Parker truss bridge that connected the foundry to Manayunk, is now part of the Pencoyd Trail and open to pedestrians and bikes.
 The Schuylkill Expressway's 1950s Pencoyd Viaduct, between the Belmont Avenue and City Avenue exits, is also (inaccurately) called the "Pencoyd Bridge."